strayer/tt-rss-favicon-unread-counter/README.md

 ![Screenshot](screenshot.png)

+## NOTE: UNMAINTAINED

+I've moved on to NewsBlur, but this plugin should still work.
+I'll try to work on reported issues if something changes in TT-RSS, but can't guarantee that this will continue working.

 ## Installation

 Download the [newest release](https://github.com/Strayer/tt-rss-favicon-unread-counter/releases) and extract it to your TT-RSS plugins folder, then activate the `favicon_unread_counter` plugin in your users settings.